anthonyjmartinez/staart/README.md

 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+### Contact

+To discuss features, offer assistance, or get help plese join the project's [Matrix room](https://matrix.to/#/#software-projects-staart-one:txrx.staart.one).

 Copyright (C) 2020-2021 Anthony Martinez